 How to make an easy construction birthday party cake:

 First, bake your construction cakes.
 I used the Cakegirls vanilla cake recipe with one substitution: instead of regular white sugar, I used organic sucanat which is a whole cane sugar that my friend Heather at YumUniverse introduced me to.
 It’s natural sugar cane that’s minimally processed.
 Taste-wise it’s a bit richer, kind of has a molasses bent to it.
 Color-wise, my vanilla cakes turn out to tan (because sucanat is brown colored) which was perfect for the “dirt” cake when it was cut.

 I made the construction cakes a couple days in advance, wrapped them in two layers of plastic wrap and tucked them into the freezer which made things a whole lot less stressful.
-Also, it’s true that it’s way easier to frost a frozen cake.
+Also, it’s true that it’s way easier to frost a frozen construction cake.

 Now make the Cakegirls chocolate buttercream icing.
 This stuff tastes amazing, folks.
 More rich and less sugary than regular icing.
 The kids at our party went gaga over it!
 I’m talking licking plates.
 And the adults liked it too, including one party guest who doesn’t even like cake.
 (I know, I know, who doesn’t like cake??)

 I found a tip online to put strips of wax paper underneath the cake before icing it and it really does help keep things less messy.

 Step 3: Break up Oreos into edible dirt for the construction site